Information, tools and forms to make government more accessible.

 All desktop and laptop computers in the MN.IT standards program are accessible.

-Professional services acquired under the Master Contract programs administered by the Office of Enterprise Technology and the Department of Administration including the ASAP-IT and 902TS programs have accessibility requirements already built into existing contractual agreements and templates.
+Professional services acquired under the Master Contract programs administered by the Office of Enterprise Technology and the Department of Administration including BUY-IT programs such as ASAP-IT and SITE.
 The terms of the contracts and work order templates utilized under these programs require adherence to the State’s adopted IT Accessibility Standards which largely incorporate the federal Section 508 standards and the Web Content Accessibility Guidelines 2.0 at level AA.

 Including accessibility requirements from the beginning dramatically reduces costs in the long-run.